KUBDatalab/SQL/_episodes/08-database-design.md

 ![](fig/DB_diagram.png){alt='Entity relation diagram'}

 Relationships between entities and their attributes are represented by lines linking them together.
-For example, the line linking journals and publishers is interpreted as follows: The 'journals' entity is related to the 'publishers' entity through the attributes 'PublisherId' and 'id' respectively.
+For example, the line linking filmsAndSeries and genres is interpreted as follows: The 'filmsAndSeries' entity is related to the 'genres' entity through the attributes 'id' in both tables.

-Conceptually, we know that a journal has only one publisher but a publisher can publish many journals.
-This is known as a one-to-many relationship.
-In modeling relationships, we usually assign a unique identifier to the 'one' side of the relationship and use that same identifier to refer to that entity on the 'many' side.
-In 'publishers' table, the 'id' attribute is that unique identifier.
-We use that same identifier in the 'journals' table to refer to an individual publisher.
-That way, there is an unambiguous way for us to distinguish which journals are associated with which publisher in a way that keeps the integrity of the data (see the Normalization section below).
+Conceptually, we know that a movie or series can have several genres and each genre will have many many series and movies.
+This is known as a many-to-many relationship.

 ## More Terminology

 The degree of relationship between entities is known as their 'cardinality'.
-Using the journals-publishers example, the 'publisheres' tble contains a primary key (PK) called 'id'.
+Using the filmsAndSeries - genres example, the 'filmsAndSeries' table contains a primary key (PK) called 'id'.
 When the PK is used to create a connection between the original table and a different table, it is called a foreign key (FK) in the other table.
-To follow the example, we see a field in the 'journal' table called PublisherID that contains the values from the 'id' field in the 'publisher' table, connected the two tables.
+To follow the example, we see a field in the 'genres' table called id that contains the values from the 'id' field in the 'filmsAndSeries' table, connected the two tables.

 There are 4 main types of relationships between tables: